succinctlabs/sp1-project-template/README.md

 # SP1 Project Template

-This is a template for creating an end-to-end [SP1](https://github.com/succinctlabs/sp1) project that can generate a proof of any RISC-V program and verify them.
+This is a template for creating an end-to-end [SP1](https://github.com/succinctlabs/sp1) project that can generate a proof of any RISC-V program.

 ## Requirements